fineprint-global/mrio-viewer/README.md

 ## Troubleshooting
 *This section is still to come.*

+- make sure you have all dependencies (packages etc.) installed, you may want to check out the RShiny Dockerfile for any packages necessary for the app to run

 ## Acknowledgement
 This project gratefully acknowledges financial support from the ERC as part of the [FINEPRINT](https://www.fineprint.global/) project.